TheComet/tfp/README.md

 =========================

 An  application  for  designing, manipulating and visualising the behaviour of LTI systems based on transfer functions.

+Transfer functions are commonly used by engineers to describe systems in control theory, or to describe filters, or even to describe the small-signal behaviour of micro electronics.

 Features being worked on are:

   - Manipulation:
     + Driving-Point Signal Flow Graph (DPSFG) drawing tool.